panditp1/ASE285-individual-password-app/README.md

 false
 ```

-This means it works correctly for good and bad logins.
+This confirms it handles all correct and incorrect login scenarios.

 ---